FuseInfoTech/wordpress-send2crm-plugin/send2crm/README.txt

 Answer to foo bar dilemma.

+== Installation ==

+This is how you install the plugin.
+Open the plugin directory and select install and then activate.
+You will need to complete the setup in the Send2CRM Settings menu before using.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.